 Next, select the registration period and click Checkout Now.

 Once you have purchased the domain name, complete the domain registration by accessing the Home section on your hPanel and clicking the Setup button.
-It will direct you to the Domain Order Setup page, where you’ll be required to fill in the WHOIS details.
+It will direct you to the Domain Order Setup page, where you’ll be required to fill in the domain registration details.

 Finally, claim your domain name’s ownership through the verification email sent to your registered email address.